Mingyuan03/tp/docs/UserGuide.md

 * Both the job index and application status can be retrieved from the job view alone.
 * Using `APPLICATION_STATUS` on its own returns all applications with the specified `APPLICATION_STATUS`.
 * Using `APPLICATION_STATUS` and `JOB_INDEX` returns all applications under the specified job at `JOB_INDEX` with the specified `APPLICATION_STATUS`.
-* `findapp` works on the current displayed list of jobs (i.e. if there are multiple jobs with applications with an `APPLICATION_STATUS` of 3 in TalentMatch, but only 1 job is currently displayed on the job list,<br>`findapp as/3` returns only that 1 job).
+* `findapp` works on the current displayed list of jobs (i.e. if there are multiple jobs with applications with an `APPLICATION_STATUS` of 3 in TalentMatch, but only 1 job is currently displayed on the job list, `findapp as/3` returns only that 1 job).
 * Use `listjob` to clear any existing filters to reset the search space to the entire job list.

 </box>